Site-specific installation, manga, 3D printed kinetic sculpture, digital drawing, instruction

 Interview by Calvin Reid on Publishers Weekly

-Explicit!!! builds on my ongoing investigation of the censorship practices within the U.S. carceral system, focusing on publication bans across 26 states.
-Through my research, I aim to reveal how book censorship operates as a tool of racial, sexual, and cultural control.
-I illuminate biases that specifically target works by marginalized authors, especially those presenting sexually liberal narratives or culturally non-Western perspectives.
+Explicit!!! builds on Ka’s ongoing investigation of the censorship practices within the U.S. carceral system since 2019.
+Through her research, Ka reveals how book censorship operates as a tool of racial, sexual, and cultural control.
+She illuminates biases that specifically target works by marginalized authors, especially those presenting sexually liberal narratives or culturally non-Western perspectives.

-For this exhibition, I present a series of site-responsive works, including kinetic sculptures, large-scale wall installations, and a public program series that fosters vibrant dialogue among artists, researchers, and community members in the Lower East Side and Chinatown.
-These works invite visitors to reflect not only on prison censorship but also on the broader patterns of content suppression in public education and cultural institutions, systems intricately intertwined with the policing of racial and sexual knowledge.
+For this exhibition, Ka presents a series of site-responsive works, including kinetic sculptures, large-scale wall installations, and a public program series that fosters vibrant dialogue among artists, researchers, and community members in the Lower East Side and Chinatown.
+These works invite visitors to reflect not only on prison censorship but also on the broader patterns of content suppression in public education and cultural institutions—systems intricately intertwined with the policing of racial and sexual knowledge.

-The core of Explicit!!! is my data analysis of manga—a genre of comics and graphic novels predominantly created by East Asian artists.
+The core of Explicit!!! is Ka’s data analysis of manga—a genre of comics and graphic novels predominantly created by East Asian artists.
 Across various state prison systems, manga is frequently classified as “sexually explicit,” leading to its prohibition in prison libraries and preventing its distribution to incarcerated readers.
-In parallel, New York State public schools have removed manga titles, such as “Assassination Classroom,” citing moral concerns regarding their content.
+In parallel, New York City public schools have removed manga titles like “Assassination Classroom,” citing moral concerns regarding their content.
 These acts of censorship—whether in prisons or schools—are not isolated incidents; they embody a broader infrastructure that dictates which stories are acceptable and whose cultural expressions are silenced.

 The Retinal Archive is an interactive sculpture that captures and visualizes the artist’s eye movements as she reads censored manga pages.
 Utilizing eye-tracking technology, Ka records her gaze as she navigates these forbidden materials.
 The collected data is transformed into a heatmap—a living archive of gaze, desire, and curiosity—which projects back onto the manga pages themselves.
 This results in a kinetic dialogue between the bodily act of reading and the institutional act of censorship, mapping what the eye is drawn to and what the system attempts to erase.
 Alongside the censored pages, two distinct lights represent different modes of seeing: a red light symbolizes surveillance, while another signifies the artist’s personal reading of the censored materials.
 These contrasting illuminations are deliberately juxtaposed, highlighting the tension between imposed oversight and individual perception.